 You may e-mail me at firstname.lastname@example.org.
 You can’t call me because I am severely hearing impaired, though otherwise in fairly good health.
-I still write, with my previous book being a double biography, Wanted: The Outlaw Lives of Billy the Kidd and Ned Kelly, which will be published on November 20th, 2015, by Yale University Press.
+I still write, with my current book being a double biography, Wanted: The Outlaw Lives of Billy the Kidd and Ned Kelly, which was published on November 20th, 2015, by Yale University Press.

 The Outlaw Lives of